gsheppar/Prisma-SD-WAN-Upgrade/README.md

  - ./upgrade_code.py can be used to pre-stage an ION code to a set of devices from a CSV file

+ - ./code_check_.py can be used find out all active and downloaded code then export it to a CSV fil code_check.csv

 #### License
 MIT